 Do you often feel intense panic or worry over situations of minor importance?
 Anxiety disorders cause overwhelming feelings of stress that can become debilitating during everyday activities.

-Anxiety disorders are common mental health conditions often triggered by stress and unknown precipitating factors.
+Anxiety is a common mental health condition often triggered by stress and unknown precipitating factors.
 The term anxiety disorder encompasses numerous psychiatric disorders, all of which can cause mental trepidation, dissociative anxiety, and physical symptoms.
-Many people suffer from severe and debilitating symptoms unrelated to any specific circumstance or object that can cause persistent, excessive distress, worry, difficulty with falling and staying asleep, restlessness and edginess for months, and several other anxiety-related symptoms seemingly at random.
+Many people suffering from anxiety experience severe and debilitating symptoms unrelated to any specific circumstance or object.
 Known as generalized anxiety disorder, the condition is the most common type of anxiety disorder in the United States.
 Other common anxiety disorders include panic disorder and social anxiety disorder, the symptoms of which can significantly interfere with daily activities, work performance, and personal relationships.

 Frequently Asked Questions

 You should see a doctor if you experience severe symptoms of anxiety, including feelings of panic, trembling, heart palpitations, nausea, loss of appetite, feeling dizzy, and even a persistent fear of death, that affect your ability to function.
 If you experience symptoms for 6 months or more, then you could be diagnosed with an anxiety disorder such as generalized anxiety disorder or panic disorder.
 Anxiety disorder should always be treated in order to avoid the worsening of symptoms or related disorders, including depression.